-Hesperus allows uphill travel in designated areas outside of operating hours.
+Hesperus allows uphill access in designated areas outside of operating hours with an uphill pass.
 This policy has been created for the safety of our guests and employees.
 Many potential hazards exist in a mountain environment, and under the Colorado Skier Safety Act, any person using any of the facilities of a ski area is considered a skier, and as such is required to adhere to, and obey all posted information, and to be aware of trail closures and other operational considerations.

-1. All Uphill skiers must have an uphill pass.
+- All Uphill skiers must have an uphill pass.
 Please display this pass or have it with you while you are on resort property as passes must be presented when asked to do so by ski area staff.
-Uphill passes are valid all season and can be purchased at Purgatory Sports – 2615 Main Ave for $25.
+Uphill passes are valid all season and can be purchased at Purgatory Sports – 2615 Main Ave for $40 ($35 when purchased with a season pass, excluding FREE Power Kids and Super Senior passes and Power Packs).
 Skiing without a pass will be considered trespassing.

-- No uphill travel is allowed during ski area operational hours and these hours vary.
+- No uphill access is allowed during ski area operational hours and these hours vary.
 See operating hours here.

 - Check for trail closures before you ski.